JackGaark/skeleton-api/README.md

 ### Prerequisites

-You need Node.js and an IDE like VSCode.
+You need Node.js and an IDE like VSCode installed.

 ### Installing

 Install the dependencies

 ```
-yarn install
+yarn
 ```

 How to launch the API ?

-Copy the file `.env.default` to `.env`
+Copy the file `.env.default` to `.env` and set the values as you like.

 ```
 yarn watch # to build typescript in background
-yarn dev # to serve js on port 3000
+yarn dev # to launch server on the specified port in the .env file at root
 ```

 ## Running the tests

 ```